 - Export, Reexport and new car sale from EU

-- Stock cars and cars from production
+- Order vehicles from production

-- For retail dealership “B2B”
+- Exclusive for retail dealership “B2B”

 New offer every week

 - Advantageous equipment of new cars from EU

 - Offer of broad range of cars

 - No deposit or payment in advance !